 “You even see any sign?” he asked, but he barely finished his words.
 Suddenly, the air between us was filled with flushing birds, and the silence of the frosty morning was punctuated with the raucous cackle of fleeing rooster pheasants.

 There were at least ten, including some hens, maybe more.
 It’s hard to discipline yourself to count when you’re taken by surprise that way.
 And to his question…no, I had had no indication whatsoever walking through that anything was moving ahead of me.

 I identified a brightly colored cockbird that was quartering to my right and away from me, oblivious to what was ahead and to my left.
 All I was concerned about was Uncle Mel being safe and out of my line of fire.
-I leveled the Browning on the fleeing target and touched off the bottom barrel.
+I leveled the Remington on the fleeing target and touched it off.
 But because I had been startled my shot was behind the bird, and I knew it.
-Recalculating, I swung ahead as it neared the extreme limit of range and touched off the top barrel.
-The shot was true and the rooster folded in one of the near rows of picked corn.
+Recalculating, I swung ahead as it neared the extreme limit of range and touched off a second shot.
+It was true, and the rooster folded in one of the near rows of picked corn.